-On December 11, 2019, our board of directors adopted share ownership guidelines for the chairman of our board of directors and our Section 16 executive officers, under which (i) our Chief Executive Officer is required to acquire and own securities in an amount equal to the lesser of (a) 200,000 shares or (b) five times her annual base salary, (ii) all other Section 16 executive officers are required to acquire and own securities in an amount equal to the lesser of (a) 45,000 shares or (b) two times their annual base salary and (iii) the chairman of our board of directors is required to acquire and own securities in an amount equal to two times his annual cash remuneration, including directors' fees.
-The chairman and Section 16 officers are required to meet the applicable ownership requirements within five years of becoming subject to them.
+On December 11, 2019, our Board of Directors adopted share ownership guidelines for our Section 16 executive officers, under which (i) our Chief Executive Officer is required to acquire and own securities in an amount equal to the lesser of (a) 200,000 shares or (b) five times their annual base salary and (ii) all other Section 16 executive officers are required to acquire and own securities in an amount equal to the lesser of (a) 45,000 shares or (b) two times their annual base salary.
+The Section 16 officers are required to meet the applicable ownership requirements within five years of becoming subject to them.
 If required share ownership is not satisfied within five years, the individual must retain 100% of any shares resulting from exercised options or vested restricted stock units, net of any amounts required to pay taxes and exercise prices, until the guidelines are met.
+These share ownership guidelines were revised on October 23, 2020 to remove their application to the chairperson of our Board of Directors because a separate share ownership guidelines for our non-employee directors was adopted, as further described below.